Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 Figure~\ref{fig:timeline-B} shows behaviors related to network communications in general.
-One of the first takeaways that can be obtained is related to the negative trend in the use of the \texttt{SmsManager.sendTextMessage()} API.
+One of the first takeaways that can be obtained is related to the negative trend in the use of the \texttt{Sms\-Manager.\-send\-Text\-Message()} API.
 This API call is usually associated to a common fraud that profits from silently sending premium rate messages.
-As shown in the timeline, this type of malware was popular between the end of 2012 and 2014.
+As shown in the timeline, this type of malware was popular between 2012 and 2014.
 One factor behind the popularity of this fraud was its simplicity (it typically does not require the support of a back-end).
 However, starting from mid 2014 this behavior sees a drop in popularity---from about 40\% to 10\% of the families.

-Interestingly, we observe that the overall use of the \behavior{SMS} category in Table~\ref{tab:functionality:macro} is lower than in any point of the time line.
-Recall that Figure~\ref{fig:timeline} represents samples active only in a given period, which is closely related to the presence of behaviors from variants of a family operating in a given time.
-Instead, Table~\ref{tab:functionality:macro} presents a macro-perspective overview, which shows the prevalence of behaviors attributed to the backbone of the family.
+Interestingly, we observe that the overall use of the \behavior{SMS} category (i.e., macro perspective\footnote{We refer as macro perspective analysis to the measure of common methods using the same cutoffs but without considering the time component.}) is lower than in any point of the time line.
 Thus, the level of granularity shown when measuring rider behaviors in a time-line manner is much more precise than when looking at a macro perspective.
+To put our work in perspective with respect to malware, we compare our findings with those in~\cite{suarez2017droidsieve}.
+Authors show that the prevalence of the SMS category in malware accounts for 47\% of the dataset while it only appears in 2.83\% of the goodware studied.
+This shows that data-driven detection approaches that are trained with a non-representative dataset will perform poorly with recent threats.